katie356/BrainwaveAnalyzer/README.md

 Program to import raw brainwaves, and using FFT and Frequency Index calculate various bands of brainwaves.
 The Brainwave Analyzer is a rough untested program.

-Version 2  - May 2016 (Not a working version)
+Version 3  - June 2016 (Not a working version)

+Two Versions:

+"Web-Edition" written in Javascript by Nayuki

-Written in C# 2010
+"FFT-Graph" written in C# 2010 by Nayuki and katie

 Access file and csv sample files included.